babo/bigquery-prezi/prezi.md

 - give you a hands on experience about BigQuery
 - live demo
 - a practical introduction
-- enough information a burning desire to try it at home
+- enough information and a burning desire to try it at home
 - to share it with your colleagaues and like minded friends
 - this presentation is shared with you
 - try it at home!